1Birdo/rcat/README.md

 # rcat 🚀

-If u would like to help by either Forking the repo or by recommending improvements
+If you'd like to contribute, you can either fork the repo or suggest improvements.
 ## Currently in Dev 🚧

 A modern, memory-safe Netcat altercative written in Rust, featuring TLS encryption and proxy support.